troyhacks/MoonLight/docs/gettingstarted/installation.md

 * **Step 12**: Go to your WiFi settings and connect to your local WiFi network and enter the IP address of your MoonLight board in a browser

-* **Step 13**: Go to **MoonLight Physical layer**.
+* **Step 13**: Go to **MoonLight Drivers**.
 Add a layout Node by pressing the blue + button and select Panel 🚥.
 Scroll down to the Pin Control field and enter the pin number you connected the strip or panel to in Step 1.
 Add a driver node, FastLED driver is best to start with.

-* **Step 14**: Go to **MoonLight Virtual layers**.
+* **Step 14**: Go to **MoonLight Effects**.
 Add an effect node.
 The monitor and a connected strip to the configured pin(s) should now show the effect.

    <img width="400" src="https://github.com/user-attachments/assets/17fe6f38-375b-4d96-923b-607897e7d4db" />